 Bill Amos specialises in all aspects of commercial dispute resolution, including international trade, banking, shipping, aviation, aerospace and insurance.
 He has represented clients in a wide variety of high-profile cases covering an extensive range of commercial disputes.

 He conducts Hong Kong, London, Singapore and China-based arbitrations.
-A Fellow and Council Member of the Hong Kong Institute of Arbitrators, Bill has been appointed as arbitrator in numerous ad hoc and administered arbitrations.
+A Fellow and former Council Member of the Hong Kong Institute of Arbitrators, Bill has been appointed as arbitrator in numerous ad hoc and administered arbitrations.

 - Representing NORD/LB in their Court of Appeal victory in The “Brightoil Glory” HKCA 561.